ow2-proactive/proactive-jupyter-kernel/README.md

 Features:

+* help: prints all different pragmas/features of the kernel
 * connect: connects to an ActiveEon server
 * OPTION: connection using a configuration file
 * task: creates a task